 Traditional Irish cooking is simple, relying heavily on meat-based dishes.
 Pubs serve up hearty lunches, like traditional Irish stew.
 Soda bread is delicious and very filling, as are Irish cakes, such as scones and Barm Brack.
 The thick black beer known as Guinness is a national institution in its own right.
-In recent years, Dublin has seen something of a culinary revolution, and the city now boasts an impressive array of new restaurants offering exciting cuisine with continental Europe, Asian and Californian influences.
+In recent years, Dublin has seen something of a culinary revolution, and the city now boasts an impressive array of new restaurants offering exciting cuisine with continental European and Asian influences.
 Specialties of Scotland include kippers, smoked salmon, Scotch broth, venison, shortbread, oatcakes, and haggis (made of sheep innards).
 As in Ireland, sometimes the best (and least expensive) meals are found in pubs.
 Whisky is a favored local spirit, and Scottish ales are world-famous.
 Similarly, for traditional English fare at a reasonable price, try a pub meal.
 Stilton cheese, steak and kidney pie, and Cumberland sausages are specialties.
 Sip afternoon tea with delicious finger sandwiches and scones at Harrods for the ultimate in English tradition.
 Modern-day London also boasts an array of ethnic restaurants unmatched by almost any other city in the world for its diversity.
 Popular options for the adventurous palate include Indian, Thai, Chinese, Indonesian, Greek and West African cuisine.